prajolshrestha/Time-Series-Forecasting-RNN-Model/README.md

 # Conclusion
 The LSTM model is the best fit for the dataset, as it is capable of handling long-term dependencies.
+GlobalMaxPooling is great tool to enhance power of LSTM.

+Q. RNN only for sequence data forecast?
+==> Works for Image classification as well.